universal-field-robots/aruco_cube_ros/README.md

   Max erroneous bits that can be in the detectd boarder of the aruco marker during the corner refinement method.

+#### Additional Notes

+If the paramater `window_size` is set to greater than 2, than a filtered result will be returned.
+Estimates of the aruco_cube pose are sampled using a moving window of size `window_size`.
+A gaussian distrubution is applied separately to both the position and orientation information of the poses in the winodw.
+Results outside of a single std-dev are discarded.
+The returned pose position and orientaiton is then selected separately based on the follow criteria:
+* position: Sample with the minimum sum of sqaure distance to all others positions.
+* orientation: sample with minimum sum of [angleShortestPath()](http://docs.ros.org/melodic/api/tf/html/c++/classtf_1_1Quaternion.html#ac3eb8b9304c93866fb45b7bb8cff696e) to all other orientations.
 ## Bugs & Feature Requests

 Please report bugs and request features using the [Issue Tracker](https://github.com/universal-field-robots/aruco_cube_ros/issues).